Nikolaj Øris Nielsen

 Nikolaj Øris Nielsen (born 26 March 1986) is a Danish handballer for Bjerringbro-Silkeborg and the Danish national team.

-He has previously played for league rivals club Lemvig-Thyborøn Håndbold.
+He has played his entire career for BSH except a single loan year, where he played for league rivals club Lemvig-Thyborøn Håndbold.

 Nikolaj Øris is the younger brother of follow handball players Mads Ø. Nielsen and Mikkel Ø. Nielsen.
 He made his debut for the Danish national team in 2010.
 He has played for Bjerringbro-Silkeborg all his professional career, with the exception of a year on loan at Lemvig-Thyborøn Håndbold.

+In 2019 he won the 2019 World Men's Handball Championship with the Danish team.
+This was the first time ever, that Denmark won the title.
+In 2021 he won it for a second time at the 2021 World Championship.